heraclixus/Fluid-Simulation3D/README.md

     (except the decoder, which has an output channel for each feature).
 - Each individual CNN layer in the processor is immediately followed by a rectified linear unit (ReLU) activation function.
     The Encoder CNN and the Decoder CNNs do not use activations.

+### Factorized FNO

+In the paper [Factorized Fourier Neural Operator](https://arxiv.org/abs/2111.13802), they claim to have a further improved version of FNO that achieves 83% improvement on the 2D Navier-Stokes equation.

 ## Hyperparameter Tuning